adriankumpf/tesla_auth/README.md

 ### macOS

-WebKit is native on macOS so **no additional dependencies** are required.
+WebKit is native on macOS so no additional dependencies are required.

 ### Windows

-WebView2 is powered by Microsoft Edge (Chromium).
-At the moment it **requires a preview version of Edge** which can be downloaded here: [Microsoft Edge Insider Channels](https://www.microsoftedgeinsider.com/en-us/download)
+WebView2 provided by Microsoft Edge Chromium is used.
+So Windows 7, 8, 10 and 11 are supported.

 ### Linux